 9. Your Programming and Content

-Only high standards of programming can deliver a sophisticated eCommerce platform which is fancy as well as simple and easy to use.
+Only high standards of programming can deliver a sophisticated eCommerce platform that is fancy as well as simple and easy to use.

 You need to have a functional eCommerce storefront for content optimization, conversion optimization and performance optimization.
 You will be needing an excellent team of eCommerce developers to perform all of these optimization techniques efficiently.